 This is another smart, easy to train breed that loves to please their owner.

-The Belgian Malinois at number 43 in the AKC’s breed list is becoming increasingly popular not only as a pet, but also as a service dog and a competitor in working trails.
+The Belgian Malinois is becoming increasingly popular not only as a pet, but also as a service dog and a competitor in working trails.

 Similar in some ways to the German Shepherd, the Malinois has a better conformation with strong hindquarters and is replacing the GSD for service work in some regions